popsim-consortium/manuscript/response-to-reviewers.md

 Thanks!
-There is not a command-line flag for obtaining the coalescence rates, but this is easily obtainable in python.
+There is not a command-line flag for obtaining the coalescence rates, but this is easily obtainable through the python API.
 We've added a paragraph to the supplement explaining what methods to use.